Pensions, new bonuses planned in the Budget: incentives for those who remain in work

 Pensions, the Meloni government will include various bonuses in the budget to encourage people to stay in work

 In the coming days the work for the Budget Law 2025.
 One of the critical points, as often happens, is pensions.
-The Alloy asks Quota 41 with reduced allowance while Go Italy pushes for the minimum allowances.
+The Alloy asks Quota 41 with reduced allowance while Forza Italia pushes for the minimum allowances.
 The Meloni Government he would therefore be thinking about new bonuses for those who leave work later.

 As reported by Fanpage.it, they will expire this year Social Bee, Woman Option (although with much more stringent requirements) and Quota 103.
 For 2025 there are several ideas on the table but funds are scarce.
 In any case, incentives to delay leaving work are being considered, such as a salary increase in exchange for a few more years in the office along the lines of Maroni bonus.
 In this case, the amount that would normally be paid to INPS or private social security institutions remains in the paycheck.